La vérité sur les savons blancs: mythe ou réalité marketing? - La Sultana | Soins naturels québecois

 Why white?

-Color psychology: present in all cosmetics
+The psychology of colors: present in all cosmetics

 The role of marketing in our perceptions

-Why is white omnipresent in cosmetic products?
+Why is white ubiquitous in cosmetic products?

-• Science and Sterility: The color white is also linked to science and sterility.
+• Science and sterility: the color white is also linked to science and sterility.
 Laboratories, hospitals, and clinical environments widely use white to evoke cleanliness and asepsis.
 By adopting a white aesthetic, cosmetic brands suggest that their products are scientifically proven, safe, and hygienic.

 Examples of marketing strategies using the color white

-Dior Image
+Image Dior

 https://www.dior.com/fr_ca/beauty/products/capture-totale-le-serum-Y0997044.html